groupdocs/docs.groupdocs.com/content/comparison-net/release-notes/release-notes-2020/groupdocs.comparison-for-.net-20.1-release-notes.md

 ## Public API and Backward Incompatible Changes

-This section lists public API changes that were introduced in GroupDocs.Comparison for .NET 20.1.
+{{< alert style="info" >}}This section lists public API changes that were introduced in GroupDocs.Comparison for .NET 20.1.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in GroupDocs.Comparison which may affect existing code.
-Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.
+Any behavior introduced that could be seen as a regression and modifies existing behavior is especially important and is documented here.{{< /alert >}}

 *   **Multicomparing for Diagrams documents**
     You have ability to compare more than one target diagram (vsdx) documents

+    ```csharp
     string sourcePath = "source.vsdx";
     string target1Path = "target1.vsdx";
     string target2Path = "target2.vsdx";